|Instrument Care Guide

 Maintenance of the Violin, Viola, Cello or Bass

 Don’t let grooves develop under the strings.
 Grooves prohibit free vibration of the strings.
 Be sure the board has a sufficient concave dip.
 See your repairman.
-He will also check the groves in the nut.
-They might be worn too deep.
+He will also check the gro0ves in the nut for excessive wear.

 In warm weather, the top of the instrument swells upward.
 This raises the bridge and lifts the strings too high above the fingerboard for comfortable playing.
 A lower bridge is required.
 In cold weather the top is at its lowest level.
 Then a higher bridge is required.
 Otherwise the strings will be too close to the fingerboard to permit free vibration.
 See your repairman.Soundpost